alexwlchan/alexwlchan.net/src/_drafts/kempisbot.md

 Twitter's API will read the message, and reply to say "Yes, I posted that", "No, I didn't", or maybe "I didn't understand what you were saying".
 In turn, the program can read the reply, and decide what to do next.

-When KempisBot has worked out what it wants to tweet, it sends a message to the Twitter API asking it to be posted as a tweet.
+When KempisBot has worked out what part of the book wants to tweet, it sends a message to the Twitter API asking for that to be posted as a tweet.
-If the Twitter API replies "Yes, I posted that", it marks that piece of the book as done, and prepares to tweet the next part.
+If the Twitter API replies "Yes, I posted that", it marks that part as done, and prepares to tweet the next part.

 I'm grossly oversimplifying, but I hope this gets across the general gist.
 Computers can talk to each other by passing around special messages.